Isiah Warner

-Isiah Manuel Warner is the Boyd and Phillip W. West Professor of Surface and Analytical Chemistry and the Vice President for Strategic Initiatives at Louisiana State University.
+Isiah Manuel Warner (born July 20, 1946) is the Boyd and Phillip W. West Professor of Surface and Analytical Chemistry and the Vice President for Strategic Initiatives at Louisiana State University.
 He’s also a professor at the Howard Hughes Medical Institute.
 Warner has won numerous national and international awards for chemistry and mentoring of students in the sciences.
 He has published over 350 refereed publications and has several patents.

 Biography

 Isiah Warner was born in Bunkie, Louisiana in 1946.
-He is a graduate of Southern University where he received his BS degree in Chemistry.
+He is a graduate of Southern University where he received his BS degree in chemistry.
 Warner received his doctorate in Analytical Chemistry from the University of Washington in 1977.
-Following a post-doctoral research experience, Warner started his academic career at Texas A&M University where he was the first African American Chemistry faculty, and where received tenure and promotion to Associate Professor.
+Following a post-doctoral research experience, Warner started his academic career at Texas A&M University where he was the first African American Chemistry faculty, and where received tenure and promotion to associate professor.
 Following receipt of tenure and promotion, Warner moved his research laboratory to Emory University and was promoted to full professor in 1986.
 In 1992, Warner returned to Louisiana and serves as the Phillip W. West Professor of Surface and Analytical Chemistry at Louisiana State University.
-He is currently the Vice President of Strategic Initiatives at LSU and serves as a Howard Hughes Medical Institute Professor.
+He retired as Professor Emeritus in December 2021, with his most recent role being the Vice President of Strategic Initiatives at LSU and serves as a Howard Hughes Medical Institute Professor.

 Warner received an honorary doctorate from Marquette University.
 He has been recognized for his chemical research and mentoring.
 Warner was named a fellow of the American Chemical Society in 2009.
 He is a recipient of the NOBCChE Percy L. Julian Award.